 | Nutrisystem | Program (meals + snacks) | Controlled | Yes | Varies |

-The subscription question matters more than people realize.
+The subscription question matters more than most realize.
 If you're locked into weekly deliveries, you might end up with meals piling up during busy weeks or when you travel.
 No-subscription options let you order when you actually need food, which often means less waste and better budgeting.

 Making Meal Delivery Work for Weight Loss